dataminer-site/dataminer-site.github.io/docs/guides/meta/list_tables.md

 ## See Also

 The SQL-standard [`information_schema`](../../sql/information_schema) views are also defined.
-Moreover, DuckDB defines `sqlite_master` and many [PostgreSQL system catalog tables](https://www.postgresql.org/docs/16/catalogs.html) for compatibility with SQLite and PostgreSQL respectively.
+Moreover, DataMiner defines `sqlite_master` and many [PostgreSQL system catalog tables](https://www.postgresql.org/docs/16/catalogs.html) for compatibility with SQLite and PostgreSQL respectively.